-There’s one neat trick with cards like Pacifism and Capture Sphere.
-You usually don’t want to waste Pacifism early (on a random two drop).
-However, with Yorion as your companion you can afford to do so.
-Once your opponent plays something better, you play Yorion and blink auras to move them on bigger creatures.
+There’s one neat trick with auras like Realmbreaker’s Grasp and Stasis Field.
+Typically, you don’t want to waste them on random two drops early.
+However, with Yorion as your companion, you can afford to do so.
+Once your opponent plays something better, you play Yorion and blink auras, and move them to bigger creatures.

-Don’t forget that you can also blink your creatures that are locked down by Pacifism.
-The aura falls off and your creature is not so peaceful anymore.
+Don’t forget that you can also blink your creatures that are locked down by such auras.
+The aura falls off, and your creature is ready to rumble once again.

 Yorion Draft Tips – Recap

-Here’s a quick recap of what you need to successfully draft a Yorion deck:
+Here’s a quick recap of what you need in order to successfully draft a Yorion deck:

 - Try to get some enter-the-battlefield effects.

 That’s all about drafting Yorion.
 Do you want to learn more about drafting?
-Read our Ikoria Draft Guide!
+Check our March of the Machine Draft Guide.